ECW One Night Stand (2005): Event

 The Raw crusaders, which included Eric Bischoff, Jonathan Coachman, Edge, Christian, Tyson Tomko, Snitsky, La Résistance and William Regal, entered the building.
 Chris Benoit versus Eddie Guerrero followed, with Benoit making Guerrero submit to the Crippler Crossface.
-During this match, several anti-Lita chants could be heard, including "Lita's Got Herpes" and "I Fucked Lita".
-After the Benoit versus Guerrero match was over, Gertner again tried to interview the crusaders and begged Bischoff for a job.
-He was not successful, and Bischoff poured his drink over Gertner, saying, "ECW Sucks".
+During this match, several anti-Lita chants could be heard, including "Lita's got herpes" and "I fucked Lita".
+After the Benoit/Guerrero match was over, Gertner again tried to interview the crusaders and begged Bischoff for a job.
+He was not successful, and Bischoff poured his drink over Gertner, saying, "ECW sucks!".

-Mike Awesome versus Masato Tanaka followed, and Joey Styles made comments during the match about Awesome regarding Awesome's controversial departure from ECW in April 2000.
-At one point during the match, after Awesome delivered a suicide dive, Styles said, "And it's a shame he didn't succeed in taking his own life."
-20 months after the match, Awesome committed suicide by hanging himself on February 17, 2007.
-Styles has confirmed that this comment, as well as several other comments he made, were actually shoots.
-He said if the Original ECW was ending he was "going to say whatever the hell I wanted."
-The match was also notable for the large number of unprotected chair shots that both men took, as well as several risky bumps.
-Awesome won the match after powerbombing Tanaka through a table on the outside of the ring and followed it with a Suicide Dive, getting the pinfall.
+Mike Awesome versus Masato Tanaka followed, and Joey Styles made derogatory comments during the match about Awesome regarding Awesome's controversial departure from ECW in April 2000.
+At one point during the match, after Awesome delivered a suicide dive, Styles said, "And it's a shame he didn't succeed in taking his own life!".
+20 months after the match, Awesome would commit suicide by hanging himself on February 17, 2007.
+Styles has since confirmed that this comment, as well as several other comments he made, were actually shoots.
+He said if the original ECW was ending, he was "going to say whatever the hell I wanted."
+The match was also notable for the large number of unprotected chair shots to the head that both men took, as well as several risky bumps.
+Awesome won the match after powerbombing Tanaka through a table on the outside of the ring and followed it with a suicide dive, getting the pinfall.

-ECW booker Paul Heyman then cut a promo in the ring, with the crowd chanting, "Thank You Paul" and rising for a standing ovation.
+ECW booker Paul Heyman then cut a promo in the ring, with the crowd chanting, "Thank you Paul" and rising for a standing ovation.
 After thanking several people, including Tod Gordon, Heyman turned his attention to the Raw and SmackDown! invaders.
 He first spoke to Eric Bischoff, stating that Bischoff was in "our (ECW's) house".
-Heyman turned to Edge and said, "Hide your wives, it's Edge", with Heyman also saying that he had two words for Edge "Matt 'Freaking' Hardy", both references to Edge's real life affair with Matt Hardy's long-term girlfriend, Lita.
-At the time of One Night Stand, Hardy was not employed by WWE, having been fired as a result of his internet rants against Edge and Lita, but Hardy was soon hired back.
-A huge "We Want Matt" broke out in the Hammerstein Ballroom following Heyman's comments.
-Heyman then commented that the only reason JBL was WWE Champion for a year was because Triple H did not want to work Tuesdays (a reference to the day SmackDown! is taped).
+Heyman turned to Edge and said, "Hide your wives, it's Edge!", with Heyman also saying that he had two words for Edge "Matt 'Freaking' Hardy!", both references to Edge's real-life affair with Matt Hardy's long-term girlfriend, Lita.
+At the time of One Night Stand, Hardy was not employed by WWE, having been fired as a result of his internet rants against Edge and Lita, but Hardy was soon hired back shortly after the event.
+A huge "We want Matt" broke out in the Hammerstein Ballroom following Heyman's comments.
+Heyman then commented that the only reason JBL was WWE Champion for a year was because Triple H didn't want to work Tuesdays (a reference to the day SmackDown! is taped).